calebegmsp/ofx-parser/README.md

 It supports multiple Bank Accounts, the required "Sign On" response, and recognises OFX timestamps.

+## Disclaimer
+This project is a copy of [asgrim/ofxparser](https://github.com/asgrim/ofxparser).
+Thanks for all.

 ## Installation

 Simply require the package using [Composer](https://getcomposer.org/):